ocd-scm/ocd-meta/README.md

 # OCD - GitOps for OpenShift

 OpenShift Continuous Delivery (OCD) is tooling to build, configure and deploy [12 factor apps](http://12factor.net) on OpenShift.
-It lets you:
+It will:

- 1. Automates pushing a git tag have OpenShift s2i build the git tag and apply the same tag to the built image.
+ 1. Automate that pushing a git tag will s2i build the git tag and then apply the same tag to the built image.
+ 1. Automate that merging configuration to a protected branch will deploy the configuration.

 ## Support Versions